-Exemption determinations are made by a designated IRB reviewer.
+Exemption determinations are made by a designated University of Utah Institutional Review Board (IRB) reviewer.
 In limited circumstances, investigators may obtain an exemption determination using a guided application process in the Electronic Research Integrity and Compliance Administration system (ERICA).
-Guided exemptions are only offered for eligible projects based on answers in the new study application, and cannot be requested by investigators.
+Guided exemptions are only offered for eligible projects based on answers in the new study application and cannot be requested by investigators.
 Investigators have the option to request that an IRB reviewer make the exemption determination rather than relying on the guided application process.

 Studies that receive an exemption do not expire and continuing review is not required.
-In order to keep the study open and active with the University of Utah IRB and Human Research Protection Program (HRPP), however, an Annual HRPP Progress Update must be submitted.
+To keep the study open and active with the University of Utah IRB and Human Research Protection Program (HRPP), an annual HRPP Progress Update must be submitted.
+The University of Utah IRB may suspend or terminate exempt research as outlined in IRB SOP 904: Administrative Hold, Suspension, and Termination of Research.